-His big screen debut was the George Huang/Luc Besson action-drama Weekend in Taipei opposite Luke Evans and Gwei Lun-mei.
+Wyatt's big screen debut was the George Huang/Luc Besson action-drama Weekend in Taipei opposite Luke Evans, Sung Kang, and Gwei Lun-mei.
 The film earned widespread critical recognition — including being featured twice in The New York Times.
 NYT action film critic Robert Daniels included it in his curated piece "Five Action Movies to Stream Now" (September 2025), and the film was again featured in the Times' post-Oscar "Watching" newsletter (March 2026) — where, fresh off recommending One Battle After Another for Best Picture, Daniels spotlighted Weekend in Taipei as "a Taipei-set thriller with plenty of tricks up its sleeve."

 His performance as whistleblower Raymond drew standout notices: Next Best Picture called his turn "a scene-stealing performance that adds depth to the ensemble."
 Asian Movie Pulse declared Wyatt "equally memorable" alongside the film's international cast, and Impulse Gamer praised "the raw, honest bewilderment" of his performance as elevating the film "to one that rivals that of big screen masterpieces."